 When asked his thoughts about present day Vail Pete says, “I still feel a sense of adventure in this valley when I think of what’s to come.
 It’s exciting!”

-Recently Pete has been helping out with a volunteer project, building the new 'Minturn Mini Mile' Trail.
+Check out this video of Pete who has been helping out with a volunteer project, building the new 'Minturn Mini Mile' Trail.
 Documented by Vail Daily's On The Hill.
 Click here to watch the video!

 Learn More About Me